 If you decide to book through a worldwide rental company or a car rental broker you need to pay more attention on that price quote you get.
 At this quote, they include only the Public Liability Insurance or maybe a Collision Damage Waiver with an Excess.
 After you proceed with your booking, an additional full coverage option is added with at least 7~8 euros per day.
 This extra coverage is provided through an external co-operative insurance agent and covers the renter only in some curtain cases.
 In case of an accident, the renter will have to pay the car rental company for all the damages caused in the vehicle.
 Then, a very strict procedure needs to be followed in order to get refunded by the insurance agent.
 Some of this procedure steps, include a very difficult to get papers from police and Greek authorities.

-On the other hand, if you decide to book your car with a local car rental company like Rental Center Crete or Justrentals, your rented vehicle is insured with a Full Collision Damage Waiver which includes a ZERO EXCESS policy plus Theft Protection and Personal Accident Insurance.
+On the other hand, if you decide to book your car with a local car rental company like Rental Center Crete, your rented vehicle is insured with a Full Collision Damage Waiver which includes a ZERO EXCESS policy plus Theft Protection and Personal Accident Insurance.
 The only obligation by the renter’s side is to provide a police report.
 Read more about insurance terms & policy at this link.

 Step 4: Do I need the car directly at the airport of Crete?

 Some companies charge delivery and collection of the rental vehicles.
 In Crete, there is no such thing like airport taxes etc. so, if a company is trying to charge such thing is not a serious company and you have to avoid them.